uncommitted-and-forgotten/django-copywriting/README.rst

 .. code-block:: python

-from django.dispatch import receiver from signals import ready_to_review from signals import ready_to_publish
+from django.dispatch import receiver from copywriting.signals import ready_to_review
+from copywriting.signals import ready_to_publish

 @receiver(ready_to_publish)
 def notify_publisher(sender, **kwargs):